 Although strabismus surgery is usually quite routine, children are extensively monitored by the anesthesiologist while they are asleep.
 Serious reactions to anesthesia are extremely rare.
 All precautions are taken to ensure children’s safety while they are asleep.

 Modern anesthesia techniques also often include special breathing tubes (called laryngeal mask airways) that reduce irritation to the windpipe during surgery and lessen sore throats afterward [See figure 4].

 Each hospital will have its own policies about parents being with the child during the time the child is going to sleep in the operating room or waking up in the recovery room.
 Ask your doctor about specific policies at your hospital.

 Once the surgery is complete, the tube is removed and normal breathing resumes.
 The child is then transferred from the operating room to the recovery room and over the next hour or so gradually wakes up.
-During this time children are often groggy and confused but receive supportive care and reassurance from the recovery room staff who are also monitoring the child’s heart rate, blood pressure, and respiration.
+During this time children are often groggy and confused but receive supportive care and reassurance from the recovery room staff, who are also monitoring the child’s heart rate, blood pressure, and breathing.
 During the next few hours the child will still be sleepy, sometimes cranky, and may have a lowered tolerance for discomfort or pain.
 Additional reassurance and the use of mild pain medications are helpful when needed.
 Most children are back to many normal activities by the next day.
 Occasionally a child will sleep for hours, especially after a long surgical procedure or if sedating pain medications are required.